Is Low-Dose Naltrexone a Miracle Drug?

 Normal Dosage of Naltrexone vs. LDN

-LDN, on the other hand, usually means a fraction of that amount, usually 0.5mg to 1.5mg, or as high as 4.5mg if needed.
-These amounts make their use potentially even safer.
+LDN, on the other hand, is usually prescribed at a fraction of that amount—usually 0.5mg to 1.5mg, or if needed, as high as 4.5mg.
+These small amounts make their use potentially even safer.

 Side Effects of Low-Dose Naltrexone